JulianH99/cmp-shopify-input-types/readme.md

 # Shopify section input types for cmp

+**If you're looking for a blink version of this plugin you can find it [here](https://github.com/JulianH99/blink-shopify-input-types)**

 I created this simple, almost too hacky cmp source to be able to work with the schema definition of a shopify section without having to visit their api site every time.
 This cmp source simply completes the input type in any part of the